 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Don’t consider them as an enemy, but reprimand them like you would to a brother or sister.

-OET-LVAnd_yet not as an_enemy be_considering him, but be_admonishing him as a_brother.
+OET-LV And_yet not as an_enemy be_considering him, but be_admonishing him as a_brother.

-SR-GNTΚαὶ μὴ ὡς ἐχθρὸν ἡγεῖσθε, ἀλλὰ νουθετεῖτε ὡς ἀδελφόν.
+SR-GNT Καὶ μὴ ὡς ἐχθρὸν ἡγεῖσθε, ἀλλὰ νουθετεῖτε ὡς ἀδελφόν. ‡

 (Kai maʸ hōs eⱪthron haʸgeisthe, alla noutheteite hōs adelfon.)

-Key: yellow:verbs, orange:accusative/object.
+Key: khaki:verbs, orange:accusative/object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT And do not consider him as an enemy, but warn him as a brother.